appleseedcarrot/Script-Writer/README.md

 # Script-Writer

-Script Writer is a lightweight screenwriting application that you can use to write film scripts and plays.
-It is being developed by Christian Lee as an introduction to OpenGL developement and low-level graphics rendering.
+Script Writer is a lightweight screenwriting application that you can use to write and edit text files.
+This is an introduction for me to OpenGL developement and low-level graphics rendering.

 # Dependencies

 Script Writer requires these following libraries and packages

-- SDL2
+- GLFW
 - Freetype2
 - pkg-config

 # Revisions

 The following sections are dedicated to marking progress and key moments that helped me learn OpenGL.

+### July 15, 2025

+- Move shaders to their own files instead of as string constants.
+Shaders will read from the file streams instead.
+- Moved from SDL2 to GLFW for ease of development.
+- Use CharModCallback to parse text inputs, use KeyCallbacks for anything not text-related

 ### August 2, 2024